ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

       Section 2.4 of [RFC7208] describes MAIL FROM processing for cases in which the MAIL command has a null path.

-Kucherawy (ed), et al.   Expires 8 October 2020                [Page 12]

-Internet-Draft                  DMARCbis                      April 2020

 4.2.
 Key Concepts

    DMARC policies are published by the Domain Owner, and retrieved by the Mail Receiver during the SMTP session, via the DNS.

+Herr (ed), et al.         Expires 30 April 2021                [Page 12]

+Internet-Draft                  DMARCbis                    October 2020

    DMARC's filtering function is based on whether the RFC5322.From field domain is aligned with (matches) an authenticated domain name from